Rethinking Charter's Expense System

 Key Insights

-To better understand some of the challenges employees were facing I spoke with Ronnie Scott, Charter’s Chief Technology Officer and one of its most frequent users.
+To better understand some of the challenges employees were facing I spoke with Ronnie Scott, Charter’s CTO and one of its most frequent users.
 During our conversation, he shared frustrations with the current design and emphasized how important it was that the system was easy to use, as he would be relying on it daily.

-He also highlighted a major pain point, that the current system was desktop only.
-Employees often needed to submit expenses while out but couldn’t, as the application lacked support for mobile receipt uploads.
-As a result, they had to wait until returning to a desk, creating unnecessary friction in the process.
+He also highlighted a major pain point, that the current system was desktop only, making receipt uploads difficult for employees who needed to submit expenses on the go.
 This was a major insight and made it clear that ensuring the application was responsive and accessible on mobile devices needed to be a central focus of the redesign.

 "A lot of the time I take a photo of the receipt on my phone, but I can’t upload it until I’m back at my computer.
 By then I’ve either forgotten about it or lost the receipt."